pr-curtis/pr-curtis.github.io/d_teaching.md

 ---

-<p class="indent">The following teaching portfolio provides a guide to my experience as a primary instructor as well as a graduate student instructor (GSI) at the University of Michigan.
+The following teaching portfolio provides a guide to my experience as a primary instructor as well as a graduate student instructor (GSI) at the University of Michigan.
 The following links are provided chronologically and include course titles and course descriptions.
-I also provide a list of course syllabi developed but not yet taught.</p>
+I also provide a list of course syllabi developed but not yet taught.
 <p></p>

 <div class="panel-group">
   <div class="panel panel-default">
     <div class="panel-heading">